sybrew/pro-mime-types/readme.txt

 * Upgrade: TODO The stored settings will now convert from regex-based to key-based.
 * Added: AVIF is now supported (image/avif, .avif|avifs).
 You require WP 6.5 or later to prevent corruption of the upload.
-* Added: TODO The settings link has been added to Pro Mime Types's listing on the plugin activation page.
+* Added: The settings link has been added to Pro Mime Types's listing on the plugin activation page.
 	* In network mode, only the network administrator will see this and it will be accessible from any subsite.
 * Changed: constant `Pro_Mime_Types\SUPPORTED_MIME_TYPES` is now an associative array (with index keys), instead of a sequential one.
 	* Filter `pmt_supported_mime_types` is directly affected by this change, but using sequential values is still possible, though they may not be stored properly.
 * Fixed: .exe is now assigned the MIME type PHP recognizes, instead of what Windows does.
 	Should be `application/x-dosexec` instead of `application/x-msdownload`.
-* TODO: add to description/name of plugin that it's meant to allow "uploading" of the file types.
-	-> Pro Mime Types enables you to allow or block MIME types for media files and other attachment uploads through a nifty (network) admin menu. /cur
-	-> Pro Mime Types allows you to enable and block most file extensions for media and attachment uploading via a nifty (network) admin interface.
 * TODO inspect https://github.com/WordPress/wordpress-develop/pull/1232
 * TODO upgrade copyright year.
+* TODO add @hooks

 = 2.0.1 =